At Close of 2018, Keeping IDentities Safe Hands Out Trio of Awards

 Andrew Meehan argues in the Salt Lake Tribune that a cut in funding to REAL ID would undo the progress Utah and rest of the states have made, waste $300 million taxpayer dollars and ultimately result in a loss of robust privacy protections that have resulted from REAL ID's implementation..
 Click here for the story in the St. Louis Tribune.

 There have been many strategic rifts between al-Qaeda and ISIS, but they haven’t split on one operational maxim: get fake IDs to avoid detection.
 The 9/11 Commission concluded in its final 2004 report that “for terrorists, travel documents are as important as weapons.”
 That’s because the 9/11 hijackers used over 30 different fraudulent IDs between 18 terrorists to open bank accounts, obtain credit cards, hide from law enforcement, enroll in flight schools, and board the aircraft that took 3,000 lives.
-Click here for the article.
+Click here for the article in the Daily Caller.